antoniosarosi/dotfiles/README.md

 rofi-theme-selector
 ```

-That's it for qtile, now you can start hacking on it and make it your own.
+That's it for Qtile, now you can start hacking on it and make it your own.
-Checkout my custom qtile config
+Checkout my custom Qtile config
 [here](https://github.com/antoniosarosi/dotfiles/tree/master/.config/qtile).
 But before that I would recommend configuring basic utilities like audio,
 battery, mounting drives, etc.